MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/service-how-to-convert-service-contracts.md

 2. Add a new line to the GST posting setup.

 ### <a name="to-create-contract-expiration-dates-in-contract-lines"></a>To create contract expiration dates in contract lines
-The following procedure describes how to create new contracts by working with contact expiration dates in service contract lines.
+The following procedure describes how to create new contracts by working with contract expiration dates in service contract lines.

 1. In the **Service Contract** window, set the contract expiration date to **30.06.2017**.
 2. Choose the **Create Credit Memo** action to automatically create a credit memo for July 2017 to December 2017.